petri1807/mobile-programming-project/README.md

 A linter is basically a tool that will look for problems in your code.
 This will basically do what Visual Studio or Eclipse do out of the box, search for issues such as unused variables.
 The rule set that it uses can be entirely configured by yourself, or you can use an existing one such as the [Airbnb JavaScript Style guide](https://github.com/airbnb/javascript) and overwrite any rules you may not want to enforce in your project.

+Run these commands in the VS Code terminal, PowerShell, or the regular Command Promt inside your project root folder

 ```npm install -D eslint eslint-config-prettier```

 ```npm i -D eslint-plugin-react```

 ## Using git inside VS Code